 Entering students who wish to receive Advanced Placement (AP) credit at Presbyterian College may do so by completing an AP course in high school and earning a minimum score on that examination by the College Board.
-The minimum score requirements are shown on the chart on page 52.
 Students seeking AP credit should have transcripts sent to the Admissions Office directly from the College Board.